sasstools/sass-lint/docs/rules/attribute-quotes.md

 # Attribute Quotes

-Rule `attribute-quotes` will enforce the use of the use of quotes in attribute values.
+Rule `attribute-quotes` will enforce the use of quotes in attribute values.

 ## Options